AKASHAorg/akasha-docs/docs/tutorials/sdk-tutorials/fetch-a-profile.md

 Fetching a profile involves querying the underlying <span className='highlight-1'>profile model</span> using GraphQL API through the SDK's [GQL service](../../data-fetching-and-mutations/sdk/services/Services.md#graphql).

-We can fetch the profile we just created in the [previous](./create-a-profile.md) tutorial using its `id`
+We can fetch the profile we just created in the [previous](./create-a-profile.md) tutorial using its `DID`

 1. Let's create another file